AZ-204 Developer Associate: Troubleshooting and Monitoring Azure Solutions

 this section was not asked in any of the mock exams

-Azure CLI offers a application insights extension (for the time being it is not official, but as this is a developer associate exam I thought it is worth to mention it here).
+Azure CLI offers an application insights extension (for the time being it is not official, but as this is a developer associate exam I thought it is worth mentioning it here).

 az monitor app-insights query --app myapp -g mygroup --analytics-query 'traces | where message contains "bla"' --start-time 2022-07-10T09:10:00.000Z -o table